7 Steps to Take Before Buying Your First Home

 7) Actively review listings.

-If there's an option to leave comments for your real estate agent next to the listings that he or she is sending you, then do.
+If there's an option to leave comments for your real estate agent next to the listings that he or she is sending you, then do so.
 For example, “I love the layout of this kitchen.
 This is the exact layout I’m looking for, but it’s not updated enough.”
 Now you’ve given your agent a great opportunity to find you exactly what you’re looking for.

 If, however, few of the homes match any of the criteria that you’re looking for beyond price point and number of bedrooms, then it’s time to actively address that with your agent, too, by helping to make sure that you point out features that are important to you.
 For instance, a one story home versus a two story home, or a Cape Cod style home versus a traditional ranch.
 If you don’t let your agent know what you want, then they can’t help you find it!